 On all our trips we aim to accommodate our guests in well-situated, clean, characterful, family run accommodation.
 Our suggested accommodation, listed below, is subject to availability at the time of booking.
 We have given details of our favoured venues and those we intend to use.
 If unavailable we will book alternative accommodation of a similar standard.
 Note that for this trip we have not provided details of ALL the accommodation we will use.
 This is because the best accommodation is in short supply and we prefer not to 'give away' our best kept secrets.

 Our trip fees are based on two people sharing a room.
-If you are travelling on your own your booking will be based on a twin bedroom sharing with someone of the same gender, what we call a 'twin' meaning two single beds in one bedroom.
+If you are travelling on your own your booking will be based on a twin bedroom sharing with someone of the same gender, what we call a 'twin' means two single beds in one bedroom.
 If you are booking as a single traveller you will share with someone of the same gender.
 In many cases a single room is available for a supplementary fee, but these can be in short supply and require early booking.
 Note that it is very rare to have air conditioning in European mountain areas, and most bedrooms do not have this facility.

 The accommodation on the GR20 has somewhat of a reputation, but we can confidently say we offer the most comfortable GR20 on the market.
 For this trip we have chosen hotels and privately-run gîtes which make our trip very comfortable when compared with other companies - but do not expect luxury.
 The accommodation is basic, simple and clean and includes: 3 nights in hotels, and 4 nights in gîtes.
 Your luggage will be transported to each accommodation.